F-line Automatic fire suppression system for the electric cabinets

 (GFEA) by safety

-Carbon dioxide CO2, Inergen, Halones 23, 125, 227ea and Fluoroketone FC-5-1-12 (Novec1230) are possible to be used as the gas extinguishing agents (GFEA) in the fire extinguishing systems according to requirements of SP5.13130.
-Since fire extinguishing of the electrical boards and electrical cabinets by means of the self-contained gas fire extinguishing systems is carried out in the presence of personnel, so when choosing the type of GFEA it is necessary to take into account the fire extinguishing capability, dielectric characteristics and human safety.
+Carbon dioxide CO2, Inergen, Halones 23, 125, 227ea and Fluoroketone FC-5-1-12 (Novec1230) are used as the gas extinguishing agents (GFEA) in fire extinguishing systems according to requirements of SP5.13130.
+Since fire extinguishing of electrical boards and electrical cabinets by means of self-contained gas fire extinguishing systems is carried out in a presence of personnel, so when choosing the type of GFEA it is necessary to consider a fire extinguishing capability, dielectric characteristics and human safety.

-Carbon dioxide CO2 is still used in the fire extinguishing systems because of its low costs despite the danger of this gas for people.
-When extinguishing with CO2, a fire extinguishing concentration is of 35%, thereby eliminating oxygen and preventing burning.
-The concentration of CO2 hazardous to human life is 10%.
-When carbon dioxide CO2 is released in the room, the temperature in the protected volume decreases sharply, which at certain humidity can result to condensation, which is not permissible in case of extinguishing the live electrical equipment.
+Carbon dioxide CO2 is still used in fire extinguishing systems because of its low cost despite the ditect danger of this gas for humans.
+When extinguishing with CO2, a fire extinguishing concentration is about 35%, thereby eliminating oxygen and preventing burning.
+The concentration of CO2 hazardous to human life less than 10%.
+When carbon dioxide CO2 is released in a room, temperature in a protected volume drops sharply, which at certain humidity can result in condensation, which is not desirable in case of extinguishing the live electrical equipment.
 Inergen contains 52% (vol.) of N2, 40% (vol.) of argon Ar and 8% (vol.) of carbon dioxide CO2.
 The normative volumetric fire extinguishing concentration for Inergen is 36.5%, and the maximum permissible concentration of GFEA, at which no harmful effects on human beings are observed, NOAEL, is 43% in working concentration.
 For Inergen it could be noted small difference between the working concentration and NOAEL, in addition, Inergen is stored in high pressure cylinders (250-300 bar), that increases potential hazards to both equipment and personnel.
 The explosion of the balloon with Inergen at the Museum of Natural Sciences in Turin resulted not only to destruction of the museum objects, but also to destruction of the floors.
 Only by good fortune there is no harm down because the explosion was occurred at 5 o'clock in the morning.

 Halons, despite the common name and similar chemical formulas of substances, have different effect on a person.
 The most common Halon 125 has a NOAEL value of 7.5% with a fire extinguishing concentration of 9.8%, that is this GFEA is dangerous when fire extinguishing in a occupied room and it can also be dangerous when extinguishing fires in the large size cabinets.
 In 2008 the branch of FGU VNIIPO EMERCOM of Russia in St. Petersburg made tests with Halons 125, 227ea and 318 and investigated safety of GFEA for the laboratory mice and rats.
 When Halon 125 has been released in "fire extinguishing mode", no one mouse from the test group survived, the 60% of rats survived.
 Halon 227ea in the tests of the Federal State Institution VNIIPO EMERCOM of Russia showed the best results in mice: 100% of mice survived, but 50% of rats died.
 NOAEL value for Halon 227aa is 9%, which is not much higher than the extinguishing concentration of 7.2%.
 Additionally, Halon-125 has a global warming potential of 2.800, and Halon 227aa has a global warming potential of 2.900, they have been stored in the atmosphere for more than 30 years and have been prohibited for use in accordance with the Kyoto Protocol since 2017.